apibara/typescript-sdk/packages/starknet/README.md

 # `@apibara/starknet`

-This package provides types for the StarkNet streams on Apibara.
+This package provides types for the Starknet streams on Apibara.

 ## Installation